Eleanor Dumont: Death

 Dumont's last stop was Bodie, California.
 One night while gambling, she misjudged a play and suddenly owed a lot of money.
 That night, she wandered outside of town and was found dead on September 8, 1879 of an overdose of morphine, apparently a suicide.

+In popular culture

+Books

+The Betting Woman: A Novel of Madame Moustache by Jenni L. Walsh is the fictionalized account of Eleanor Dumont's life.
+Published in 2021 by Wyatt-Mackenzie Publishing.